Teaching kids how to cook mother’s favorite dishes.

 Telling stories about how parents met and what they’ve done before you’ve arrived.

-Most of the kids don’t think about what’d happened before they’ve been born.
+Most of the kids don’t think about what’d happened before they were born.
 And if they do––it happens late in their lives.
 Often too late.
 The persons to best introduce them to their heritage are long gone.
-Still some don’t care.
+Still, some don’t care.
 But many cherish their mother and father’s stories about their parents, great, and grandparents.
 And the stories were always there.
 Much depends however on the skills of a storyteller.